Loft Conversion Builders in Tooting (SW17)

 Frequently Asked Questions

-How much does a Tooting loft conversion cost?
+- How much does a Tooting loft conversion cost?

-What are Wandsworth's dormer design rules in Tooting?
+- What are Wandsworth's dormer design rules in Tooting?

-Wandsworth has clear published guidance.
-Rear dormers must sit at least 300mm below the existing ridge, set back from the party wall by at least 200mm, set back from the eaves by at least 200mm, and not exceed 70-80 percent of the rear roof slope width.
+- Wandsworth has clear published guidance.
+Rear dormers must sit at least 300mm below the existing ridge, set back from the party wall by at least 200mm, set back from the eaves by at least 200mm, and not exceed 70 to 80 percent of the rear roof slope width.
 Materials must match the existing roof covering (typically slate on Victorian terraces, plain clay tile on some streets).
 Front-facing dormers are not permitted development.
 Side-facing dormer windows to habitable rooms must be obscure-glazed and fixed shut up to 1.7 metres above floor level under the General Permitted Development Order.
 Dormer-style rear roof additions that project beyond the original rear wall are prohibited within the Tooting Bec Common conservation area on some streets.
 We design within the published parameters from day one and check the conservation area boundary on the Wandsworth planning portal at the survey.

-Why does the new gable need to match existing brickwork on a Tooting hip-to-gable?
+- Why does the new gable need to match existing brickwork on a Tooting hip-to-gable?

-Why hire All Well for a Tooting loft conversion?
+- Why hire All Well for a Tooting loft conversion?

 Get a Free Quote for Your Tooting Loft Conversions